SecuProject/ADenum/README.md

 - Enum Domain users with interesting description
 - Enum Domain users with not the default encryption
 - Enum Domain users with Protecting Privileged Domain Accounts
+- Enum Domain users with not default object Attributes

 ### Kerberos